 - Treatment: They can prescribe lice-killing lotions or shampoos, often containing piperonyl butoxide.

-- Prevention: You will learn how to prevent lice from spreading to sexual partners or through body contact.
+- Prevention: You will learn how to prevent lice from spreading to partners through sex or through body contact.

 - Further Testing: If needed, a sexual health clinic or primary care doctor can test for other STIs.